ml-archive/readme/Documentation/how-to-create-postman-tests.md

 #### Testing that the response body is correct

-Most of the time, we're mostly interested in the structure of the returned JSON and not each individual value.
-Instead of writing tests that checks to see if each expected key has the expected value, we can use something called [JSON schemas](https://spacetelescope.github.io/understanding-json-schema/about.html) to define how we expect the structure of a response to be and [Tiny Validator](https://geraintluff.github.io/tv4/) to actually validate our schemas.
+Most of the time, we're interested in the structure of the returned JSON and not each individual value.
+Instead of writing tests that check to see if each expected key has the expected value, we can use something called [JSON schemas](https://spacetelescope.github.io/understanding-json-schema/about.html) to define how we expect the structure of a response to be and [Tiny Validator](https://geraintluff.github.io/tv4/) to actually validate our schemas.

 In order to test using JSON schemas, we first need to define our schemas: